Manufacturing businesses struggle with the Digital Economy

-The struggles of the error prone and complex sales process originating in a configurable product landscape with hundreds of BOM (Bill of Material) items and a complicated cost structure have been insuperable in the past.
+The struggles of an error-prone and complex sales process—originating from a configurable product landscape with hundreds of BOM (Bill of Material) items and a complicated cost structure—have been constant in the past.

 - Accelerating and simplifying RFQ collaboration.

-With manufacturing and engineering as the key pillars of Singapore’s economy, the next steps towards leveraging these technologies are now being taken for these industries.
-The Agency for Science, Technology and Research (A*STAR) has increased its efforts to create roadmaps for operation and technology.
+With manufacturing and engineering as the key pillars of Singapore’s economy, these industries are now starting to leverage these technologies for better business results.
+The Agency for Science, Technology, and Research (A*STAR) has increased its efforts to create roadmaps for operations and technology.

-The Singapore Manufacturing Federation (SMF) and its Digital Commerce Interest Group is also delivering great support for Manufacturing SMEs who want to enter the Digital Economy.
-With the latest innovations in the field of CRM and CPQ and the current government initiatives, manufacturing companies in Singapore are presented with a promising opportunity to tackle their challenges in global markets.
+The Singapore Manufacturing Federation (SMF) is also delivering great support for Manufacturing SMEs who want to enter the digital economy.
+With the latest innovations in the field of CRM, CPQ, Commerce, paired with current government initiatives, manufacturing companies in Singapore are presented with a promising opportunity to tackle their challenges in global markets.

 Read our free guide on how to get your manufacturing commerce store up and running fast.
 You can also download the full Manufacturing Commerce Playbook for offline reading, or build a case for investing in digital commerce.